 - 1. Increase to IT contract for additional security services (\$30K) and Office 365 applications (Teams/Sharepoint), and digital support for new ERP system (\$21K). - 2.
 Increased to replace downstairs server components and continual renewal of laptops and equipment. - 3.
 Increase due to both finance systems in operation during the ERP conversion until full integration. - 4.
-Budgeted closer to actual.
-One phone allowance for add for proposed position.
+Budgeted closer to actuals as one phone allowance for IT coordinator.